pnnl/NATIG/README.md

 Step 3: WIP note make sure that all hard coded links are changed to the location of your code. _Will be fixed soon_

+Command to run the simulation: ` sbatch --exclusive run.sh _location of RC folder_ `

 ## Available configurations

 NOTE: using the configuration files, a user can create a ring topology that uses wifi as a connection type, for example.
 Currently with th eexception of 5G and 4G a user can mix and match any connection types with any topologies.